-STCA-01 The ANSP shall have a formal policy on the use of STCA consistent with the operational concept and safety management system applied.
+STCA-01 The ANSP shall have a formal policy on the use of STCA consistent with the operational concept and safety management system applied to avoid ambiguity about the role and use of STCA.

 The policy should be consistent with the generic policy statements in section 3.2 of this Specification but may contain more detail or additional aspects called for by local factors.